Brabalawuka/bandlab_assignment_feed/readme.md

 ## ER Diagram

 - A composite sorting key is used to sort the posts as the cursor.
-The key is a combination of comment count, last comment time and part of post Id.
+The key is a combination of comment count, last comment time and part of creatorID.
 This ensures no duplicated sorting key.
 - Composite Key Structure 12 Bytes:
   - 1-4 bytes: commentCount (uint32, 3.1Billion comments)
   - 5-8 bytes: lastCommentAt (unix timestamp, till 2109)
-  - 9-12 bytes: first 4 bytes of PostId (unix timestamp, till 2109)
+  - 9-16 bytes: first 8 bytes of PostID
  Encode as Base64 string
 - Storage of image using **path** instead of **url** as the URL should be dynamically generated due to possible change of CDN domain name.